okta/okta-powershell-cli/README.md

 The PowerShell module uses the [device authorization flow](https://developer.okta.com/docs/guides/device-authorization-grant/main/) to obtain an access token, so it requires, at least, three configuration values.
 These are the values for the [Okta Org domain](https://developer.okta.com/docs/guides/find-your-domain/main/), the client ID of the [OIDC Native Application](https://developer.okta.com/blog/2021/11/12/native-sso) and the scope for the API grants you are gonna need.
-For example, if you are going to get groups then you will need the grant `okta.group.read` configured in your scope.
+For example, if you are going to get groups then you will need the grant `okta.groups.read` configured in your scope.

 ### non-admin users